muxamilian/duralava/README.md

     python learn.py

 Around 10 GB of combined CPU and GPU memory are required.
+I used python 3.9.7 and the pip requirements listed in ```requirements.txt```.

 ## Generating an output video